 We thank Laurie, Kelly, Stan, Linda, Janet and TMHenry for their dedication, suggestions

-the Annual Three Day, Buddha In the Park, and the Seven Day Tien Tai Mindfulness Retreat.
-There is the One Day Retreats held in Spring and Fall, A Day of Meditation and A Day with the Buddha’s, A Day with Nichiren.
-We offer Individual and Couples Retreats, based on personal needs.
-In 2014 we held one Individual Personal Retreat and a beautiful Four Day Couples Retreat that helped change lives for the better.
-In 2014 24 people attend the various Retreats, down from the previous years 36 people attending our retreats.
+the 15th Annual Three Day, Buddha In the Park, and the Seven Day Tien Tai Mindfulness Retreat.
+And One Day Retreats on A Day of Meditation and A Day of Faith, A Day with the Buddha’s completed in the Spring and Fall.
+Our Center gave refuge through three Individual and two Couples Retreats, based on personal needs.
+In 2015 54 people attend the various Retreats, up from 24 up from the previous years and the 36 who attended in 2013.

 OnLine and Social Media

 We continue for our daily online services, including educational information, daily meditation quotes, events scheduling and so much more, you are invited to bookmark and visit our website at www.VIRetreats.com We continue to be active with our Social Networking through Hootsuite, FaceBook, Twitter and Linked In.
 Our Weekly Buddha Blog, monthly Buddha’s Message, daily Tweets, and Facebook offerings reach over 200 people weekly.
 Our new online fund raising site is working successfully, with donations from Belgium and the USA, as well as locally.
 Anyone can donate to our Society at www.begiving.ca / Charities / Nichiren Buddha Society.

 The great news this year was the final payments for our long term Lease arrangement,

 for our two acres of land for our Societies ability to provide our community with our Buddhist services, prayers and meditations; and other community work.
 For our Land Legacy Projects, such as a Well and for our future permanent Nichiren Temple, we raised $1, 208.92